 Let me explain...

-Someone with very little photography experience won’t take good pictures on a $5,000 camera.
-They might as well stick with a cellphone or point-and-shoot.
+Shooting wildlife photography can be done well with practically any camera.
+You don't even need the best lens for wildlife photography, just think about someone with very little photography experience.
+They won’t take good pictures on a $5,000 camera, because with education, you'll never be able to truly utilize the equipment.
+Someone unwilling to learn and with little experience using professional cameras to shoot wildlife photography might as well stick with a cellphone or point-and-shoot.
 Before you purchase expensive gear, ensure you understand camera basics first.
-This includes how to manually adjust your aperture, shutter speed and ISO.
+This includes how to manually adjust your aperture, shutter speed, and ISO.
 These three camera settings are the foundation of 100% of your photos.
 Some cellphones nowadays have these camera settings built-in.
 I use the Samsung Galaxy Note 8 & 9 with manual photo settings and the ability to shoot in RAW.
-If your camera has the ability to change lenses, I recommend getting at least a 200mm, so you can "get up close" to your subjects without physically getting close.
+And if your camera has the ability to change lenses, I recommend getting at least a 200mm, so you can "get up close" to your subjects without physically getting close.
 You can even get interchangeable lenses for your cellphone these days.

 Sony Camera Image Settings: